oyinnndml/oyinnndml/README.md

-- 👋 Hi, I’m Oyindamola
+- 👋 Hi, I’m Alina
 - 👀 I’m interested in building websites
 - 🌱 I’m currently learning how to build static websites like Hugo
 - 💞️ I’m looking to collaborate on projects that involves building websites using Hugo
-- 📫 How to reach me: I am reachable through my email address; deborahoyindamola14@gmail.com
+- 📫 How to reach me: I am reachable through my email address; alinaoleksandra2599@gmail.com

 <!---
 oyinnndml/oyinnndml is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.